25 Best Wrestling Shows EVER

 WrestleMania X-Seven: has its crown been taken?

-The pro wrestling super-show - whether they’re called pay-per-views, Premium Live Events, or whatever - is why pro wrestling exists.
+The pro wrestling super-show - whether they’re called pay-per-views, WWE Premium Live Events, or whatever - is why pro wrestling exists.

-The destination show is meant to feel like you under no circumstances can miss it.
+The destination show is meant to feel like you, under no circumstances, can miss it.
 If you miss it, you’ve missed the event after which everything will change.
+You have missed the absolute best wrestlers in the world at their most motivated.
 You, ideally, should spend the week prior in a state of rapt anticipation.
 In small moments away from the drudgeries of existence, you think about it.
 You might even indulge in some dorky fantasy booking because you want it to be perfect.
-On a very corny and lame but not untrue level, you might need it to be perfect.
+You also worry that it won't be perfect.
+You start to fret that the card on paper is looking a little long.
+Will the only undercard match you're slightly apathetic about get too much time?
+Are there too many great matches on the PPV to look forward to?
+Will the crowd tire ahead of the main event you're desperate to see?

 This is why you work, study, and in some cases exist.
 You do what you need to do to get by.
 Your hobby is what you want to do, and you do what you need to do to get to it.
 The destination pro wrestling show, at its absolute best, should be nothing short of life-affirming.